colcon/colcon.readthedocs.org/user/using-multiple-workspaces.rst

 =========================

 Assuming you know :doc:`what a workspace is <what-is-a-workspace>`, you know **sourcing a workspace** allows you to use the installed software.
-It is possible use software from multiple workspaces at the same time.
+It is possible to use software from multiple workspaces at the same time.

 Using multiple independent workspaces
 -------------------------------------